At the Heart of Gold: Inside the USA Gymnastics Scandal: Critical response

-Nick Schager, of the Variety wrote, "In Kyle Stephens' heartbreaking statement to the court about the personal and familial ramifications of Nassar's actions, the film exposes the far-reaching consequences of such monstrousness, which no matter the courageous and inspiring resilience of its many survivors, has clearly left profound, lasting scars."
+Nick Schager, of Variety wrote, "In Kyle Stephens' heartbreaking statement to the court about the personal and familial ramifications of Nassar's actions, the film exposes the far-reaching consequences of such monstrousness, which no matter the courageous and inspiring resilience of its many survivors, has clearly left profound, lasting scars."

 Robert Abele of The Los Angeles Times wrote, "Hearing from the girls, whether from the courtroom footage or in testimonials for Carr's camera, is ultimately what makes "At the Heart of Gold," even in its no-nonsense execution, necessary viewing."

 Sophie Gilbert of The Atlantic wrote, "To see such a vast group of women speaking out is shocking, but also encouraging—together, they represent something undeniably powerful.
 But you're left wondering what it means that there had to be so many of them for Nassar to finally get justice."